back to top

 set()

-If we want to display the data structure, use the type() function.
+To display the data structure, use the type() function.

 Syntax: